libktx/ktx/README.md

 ### Documentation

 Each module contains a `README.md` file with a list of all features or a guide with a few code snippets.
 Browse through the directories in root folder to find out more about each library.
+GitHub releases also contain archives with generated Dokka documentation for each module.

 ### [Contribution and working from sources](.github/CONTRIBUTING.md)